pymupdf/RAG/README.md

 pathlib.Path("output.md").write_bytes(md_text.encode())
 ```

 Instead of the filename string as above, one can also provide a PyMuPDF `Document`.
 By default, all pages in the PDF will be processed.
-If desired, a list of zero-based page numbers to consider can be provided.
+If desired, the parameter `pages=[...]` can be used to provide a list of zero-based page numbers to consider.

+Markdown text creation now also processes **multi-column pages**.

+To create small **chunks of text** - as opposed to generating one large string for the whole document - the new (v0.0.2) option `page_chunks=True` can be used.
+The result of `.to_markdown("input.pdf", page_chunks=True)` will be a list of Python dictionaries, one for each page.

+Also new in version 0.0.2 is the optional **extraction of images** and vector graphics: use of parameter `write_images=True`.
+The will store PNG images in the document's folder, and the Markdown text will appropriately refer to them.
+The images are named like `"input.pdf-page_number-index.png"`.

 # Document Support

-While PDF is certainly the most important document format worldwide by far, it is worthwhile mentioning that all examples and helper scripts work in the same way and **_without change_** for [all supported file types](https://pymupdf.readthedocs.io/en/latest/how-to-open-a-file.html#supported-file-types).
+While PDF is by far the most important document format worldwide, it is worthwhile mentioning that all examples and helper scripts work in the same way and **_without change_** for [all supported file types](https://pymupdf.readthedocs.io/en/latest/how-to-open-a-file.html#supported-file-types).

 So for an XPS document or an eBook, simply provide the filename for instance as `"input.mobi"` and everything else will work as before.